 As the name suggests, the lovely Couvent d’Herepian used to be a convent, back in the 17th century.
 The beautifully decorated suites are ideal to relax in the summer months while exploring the Languedoc.
 Located in a natural regional park, the area offers a lot to do in terms of activities: markets, vineyards, mountains etc. The boutique hotel itself also provides a charming spa as well as a table d’hôte for traditional french dinners.

-If your have any further questions about these hotels of wine travel in France, please leave a comment below of write us at email@example.com.
+If your have any further questions about these hotels of wine travel in France, please get in touch with us here.